 Assess Activities of Daily Living

 Many families first notice that everyday tasks are becoming harder to manage.
-Activities of daily living, or ADLs, are the basic self-care tasks we all need to do to live safely at home:
+Activities of daily living, or ADLs, are the basic self-care tasks people need to be able to do to live safely at home:

 Identify Safety Risks at Home

 Safety concerns are one of the main reasons families hire help.
-Older adults have a high risk for falls, especially in homes with:
+Older adults are at high risk for falls, especially in homes with:

 A certified aide with training in mobility issues can help prevent falls and provide supervision during daily activities.